Please note that Tapas no longer supports Internet Explorer.

 “It’s a great day for a workout, don’t you think?” he asked with a smile, looking up at the dark-gray sky.

 Slowly, I turned to face him.
-Part of me still wanted to run away, but his voice had gained the attention of the rest of me.
+Part of me still wanted to run away, but his voice was gaining my attention.

 “I guess,” I muttered.